Medicaid Waiver Tracker: Which States Have Approved and Pending Section 1115 Medicaid Waivers?

 Eligibility and Enrollment Restrictions

 These states are implementing (or are seeking approval to implement) certain eligibility and enrollment restrictions as part of ACA Medicaid expansion waivers or for traditional populations.
-Provisions approved by CMS to date include: charging premiums beyond what is allowed under federal law; eliminating retroactive eligibility; making coverage effective on the date of the first premium payment (instead of the date of application); disenrollment and lock-out for unpaid premiums; imposing a lock-out for failure to timely renew eligibility and/or lock-out for failure to timely report a change in circumstance that would affect eligibility; and imposing a tobacco premium surcharge.
-Provisions in pending waivers not approved by CMS to date include: limiting expansion eligibility to 100% FPL (with ACA enhanced match); eliminating hospital presumptive eligibility; requiring asset tests for poverty-related eligibility pathways; waiving MAGI requirements; requiring drug screening and testing; and imposing time limits on coverage.
+Provisions approved by CMS to date include: charging premiums beyond what is allowed under federal law (invalidated by court in KY); eliminating retroactive eligibility (invalidated by court in KY); making coverage effective on the date of the first premium payment (instead of the date of application) (invalidated by court in KY); disenrollment and lock-out for unpaid premiums (invalidated by court in KY); imposing a lock-out for failure to timely renew eligibility and/or lock-out for failure to timely report a change in circumstance that would affect eligibility (invalidated by court in KY); and imposing a tobacco premium surcharge.
+Provisions in pending waivers not approved by CMS to date include: eliminating hospital presumptive eligibility; requiring asset tests for poverty-related eligibility pathways; waiving MAGI requirements; requiring drug screening and testing; and imposing time limits on coverage.
+In a CMS administrator letter to Kansas on May 7, 2018, CMS rejected Kansas’ proposal to impose a lifetime limit on Medicaid benefits for eligible beneficiaries.
+Requests to limit expansion eligibility to 100% FPL with the enhanced match in Arkansas and Massachusetts were denied by CMS.

 Benefit Restrictions, Copays, and Healthy Behaviors

-These states are implementing (or seeking approval to implement) certain service-use related waiver provisions as part of ACA expansion waivers or for traditional populations including: eliminating nonemergency medical transportation (NEMT), implementing healthy behavior incentives (tied to premium or cost sharing reductions), and charging copays in excess of the federal maximum for non-emergent use of the emergency room.
+These states are implementing (or seeking approval to implement) certain service-use related waiver provisions as part of ACA expansion waivers or for traditional populations including: eliminating non-emergency medical transportation (NEMT) (invalidated by court in KY), implementing healthy behavior incentives (tied to premium or cost sharing reductions) (invalidated by court in KY), and charging copays in excess of the federal maximum for non-emergent use of the emergency room (invalidated by court in KY).

 These states are using (or seek to use) Section 1115 waivers to authorize the delivery of Medicaid long- term services and supports (MLTSS) through capitated managed care.
 These states need waiver authority to require seniors and people with disabilities to enroll in managed care, and most are choosing to use Section 1115 waivers instead of separate Section 1915 (c) waivers to authorize home and community-based services.